Photolithography

 Each step is fundamentally the same:

-- bake it
+- Bake it

-- use a mask to cover certain areas and use light (often UV) to illuminate the areas not covered
+- Use a mask to cover certain areas and use light (often UV) to illuminate the areas not covered

 This cross section shows how the layers are used to build up the 3 dimensional structures that make up the IC.